adkelley/javascript-to-purescript/tut14/README.md

 ## Summary

 In this tutorial, we covered the topic of Functors;  an abstraction that we have been using throughout this series.
 For a type constructor to be a Functor, it must have a mapping operation, and it must preserve the identity and composition morphisms.
 Here a morphism refers to a structure-preserving map from one type to another.
 We then explored the difference between a *covariant* Functor and *contravariant* Functor.
 We found that covariant or ordinary functors are the most common type of functor, but there are good use cases for contravariant functors too.
-The canonical example is a Predicate.
+The canonical example of a contravariant functor is a [Predicate](https://pursuit.purescript.org/packages/purescript-contravariant/4.0.0/docs/Data.Predicate#t:Predicate).
 Finally, I've left an easter egg in my [code repository](https://github.com/adkelley/javascript-to-purescript/tree/master/tut14), so be sure to check it out.
-You'll find the references that I've listed below will help you to explore this egg (i.e., topic).
+You'll find the references that I've listed below will help you to explore and understand this egg.

 That's all for now.
 My next tutorial will explain how `pure` and `map` can be used to place a value into a Functor, regardless of the complexities of the type constructor.
 If you are enjoying this series, then please help me to tell others by recommending this article and favoring it on social media.
 Thank you and till next time!